eyelovedata/social-media-sentiment-emotion-analysis/README.md

 **NOTE**: requires an API-key to access the service

 Assumes that the SQLite database contains a posts table with the following headers: content, label, sent_score, anger_score, sadness_score, fear_score, disgust_score, and joy_score.
-Feeds the content of each post to IBM Watson NLU sentiment and emotion analysis, which returns sentiment scores and emotions likeliness for each whole post and important keywords within each post, and inserts the results into the database.
+Feeds the content of each post to IBM Watson NLU sentiment and emotion analysis, which returns sentiment scores and emotions likelihood for each whole post and important keywords within each post, and inserts the results into the database.

 ### 4. Keyword processing and aggregation
 **keyword-processing-aggregating.ipynb**